algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 #### 4.2.2 Body

-The body describes the commit with more details, and as titles, it has to follow certain rules:
+The body describes the commit with more details, and as titles, it has to follow specific rules:

 - Provide context: explain why this change is needed.
-- If possible summarise how changes were applied, notably for implementations, fixes, refactoring, or optimization.
+- If possible, summarise how changes were applied, notably for implementations, fixes, refactoring, or optimization.
 - Reference issues if needed.
 - Avoid long paragraphs.
 Make a list of what has been done.
 - No jargon without explanations.
 Other contributors must understand commits.